Interior

 Locating a laundry space either within or immediately adjacent to a bathroom can be highly convenient if space allows.

-Pros: Utility lines already available, clothing and linens have a minimal distance to travel
+Pros: Utility lines are already available, and clothing and linens have a minimal distance to travel.

-Cons: Potentially conflicting with the privacy/regimens of other household members, noise factor
+Cons: Potentially conflicting with the private space of other household members, noise factor.

 Second story

-The second-story laundry room has become pretty fashionable in recent years, and for good reason.
+The second story has become fashionable in recent years for many laundry rooms.

-Pros: Dedicated space for laundry, typical proximity to bathrooms and bedrooms, availability of natural light
+Pros: Dedicated space for laundry, typical proximity to bathrooms and bedrooms, possibility of a light-filled laundry room.

-Cons: Can be a complicated retrofit if your home is not set up for it
+Cons: Can be a complicated retrofit if your home is not set up for it.

 modern master bathroom clarkboro nj stacked washer dryer custom cabinet

-It follows that the more space you have to work with, the more laundry room design ideas you will have to play with.
-We’ve even seen those with larger homes mirror design concepts from popular kitchen layouts, including island countertops.
-But for those with tighter living arrangements, the focus is on small laundry room design ideas that emphasize economy and efficiency.
+It follows that the more space you have to work with, the more spacious laundry room ideas you can play with.
+We’ve even seen those with larger homes mirror design concepts from popular kitchen layouts, including island space, decorative lighting, a large window for light, and custom cabinetry.
+But for those with tighter living arrangements, the focus is on small laundry room design ideas that emphasizes vertical space, economy, and efficiency over visual interest.

 Let’s look at the key tasks we need to accomplish in the laundry room and how we can implement clever design features to lighten the load.